WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 type Primitive = string;
 ```

 Usually, we do not want to _mutate_ anything, especially while working with objects and so on.
-Sine objects and arrays are mutable, typescript was wideing the type of the property to accommodate for that (also for `let` declarations)
+Sine objects and arrays are mutable, typescript was widening the type of the property to accommodate for that (also for `let` declarations)

 ```ts
 const circle = {